 )

-Step 5: Calling the Adam Optimizer
+Step 5: Initialize the Loss Function and Adam Optimizer

 loss_fn = torch.nn.MSELoss(reduction='sum')